jonalmeida/ws-p2p/README.md

 # ws-p2p
-An example of a peer-to-peer network imlementing causal ordering using WebSockets
+An example of a peer-to-peer network implementing causal ordering using WebSockets

 ## Build